What is a HINFO record?

 How to add a HINFO record?

-For instructions on how to add an MX record with us, you may refer to the tutorial here.
+For instructions on how to add an HINFO record with us, you may refer to the tutorial here.

 HINFO record glossary